 Myrna Dell (THE BUSHWHACKERS) wasn't overshadowed often, but it happens here with stunning Amelita Ward in the titular role.
 The future bride of BOWERY BOY Leo Gorcey is the brunt of much of the slapstick, enduring it all with almost impossibly good humor.
 Ward retired from acting after her 1949 marriage (which lasted only seven years) but did return to the Leon Errol universe one more time in 1948's Secretary Trouble.

 But forget the lovely ladies (if you can): the real show-stealer here is beefy character actor Joe Devlin, who understandably had multiple credits as "Mug" and Mussolini during the decade.
 Hell, forget the show, the Fake (and decidedly un-scholastic) Professor tries to make off with the entire Errol household in addition to far more than his share of dinner.
-He also has some delightfully unscholarly dialogue for the guise foisted on him--it's a shame this was Devlin's appearance in the long-running series.
+He also has some delightfully un-scholarly dialogue for the guise foisted on him--it's a shame this was Devlin's only appearance in the long-running series.

 As for the Great Man himself, he's as reliable as the word gets.
 Whether he's stammering, leering, dancing or slamming doors, his timing is perfect.
 His chief co-conspirator is perennial butler Coleman as they take turns in this game of hide the Professor.

 Oh!
 Professor Behave is mirthsome but ultimately middling for a Yates-Errol short, if you prefer your two-reelers to have just a tad of verisimilitude.
 Still, the craziness is undeniably fascinating--Leon never realizes he's been ripped off, the police are never called, the only transgression punished is---Leon's.
 The Errol World in a nutshell: giving a thief carte blanche in your house is preferable to facing the wrath of the wife.
 But why, Leon?
-You've had vases broken over your bald head dozens of times!
+You've had dozens of vases broken over your bald head by now!
 The sight gags alone make Oh!
 Professor Behave worth a second look.
 While we're at it, Amelita Ward is worthy of a third, "Daisy" is a welcome surprise and it's nice to see Coleman get more time in the spotlight than usual. (**1/2 out of four)